President & CEO Cheryl McKissack Daniel of McKissack & McKissack to Guest Lecture at Harvard University Graduate School of Design

 About McKissack & McKissack

 McKissack is the oldest minority-owned professional design and construction firm in the US.
-A family-owned business founded in 1905, McKissack and has been a leader in planning, design, and construction of 6,000+ projects, proudly upholding the standards of excellence established by its forefathers.
+A family-owned business founded in 1905, McKissack has been a leader in planning, design, and construction of 6,000+ projects, proudly upholding the standards of excellence established by its forefathers.
 McKissack provides a wide range of services to a variety of government agencies, municipalities, private institutions, industries, designers and developers.
 McKissack currently manages $20 billion in construction and is ranked by Crain's among the top woman and minority-owned companies.

 SOURCE McKissack & McKissack